-PRISMA recognises that women, people with disabilities (PWDs), the elderly, the youth, and indigenous people can play vital and central roles in the economy.
+PRISMA recognises that women, people with disabilities, the youth, and indigenous people can play vital and central roles in the economy.
 However, these segments typically face higher structural and social barriers to accessing and benefitting from markets and are often overrepresented among the poor.
 Not only do these segments struggle the most to engage economically but they are also least likely to benefit from economic growth compared to other segments of the poor.

-As a program that aims to accelerate poverty reduction through promoting inclusive economic growth, PRISMA recognises the importance of engaging all market segments by enhancing participation and empowerment of women, PWDs, the elderly, the youth, and indigenous people – or what we refer as neglected market segments.
+As a program that aims to accelerate poverty reduction through promoting inclusive economic growth, PRISMA recognises the importance of engaging all market segments by enhancing participation and empowerment of women, people with disabilities, the youth, and indigenous people – or what we refer as neglected market segments.
 By doing so, it is expected they would contribute to and be benefitted from the economic growth.

 Addressing GESI in PRISMA